DraciVik/100DaysOfCode/README_Round_2.md

 ## Day - 38 - 15.12.2018

 Took a little break from work today.
 Read only a couple of Medium articles

+## Day - 39 - 16.12.2018

+Got into 30SecondsOfInterview questions.
+Seem preety good.
+I'll make it my task to learn from here

+## Day - 40 - 17.12.2018

+Watched a couple of Coursera videos.
+Then solved some CodeWars katas

+## Day - 41 - 18.12.2018

+Watched a couple of more vides from my other bootstrap4 course and solved tasks without help